-When your mower engine has little Oil, bad things can occur: friction increases between moving parts, the engine gets hot, and worst of all, all moving parts seize when they get starved for lubrication.
+When your lawn mower engine has little oil, bad things can occur: friction increases between moving parts, the engine gets hot, and worst of all, all moving parts seize when they get starved for lubrication.

-Therefore, the oil pump finds it hard to distribute the oil around the engine, so some moving components won’t get sufficient Oil to run as expected.
+Therefore, the oil pump finds it hard to distribute the engine oil around, so some moving components won’t get sufficient Oil to run as expected.
 These increases wear and tear, resulting in a damaged machine.

 Alternatively, you can use an oil extractor pump to do the trick.
 Just insert a tube inside the engine oil fill hole, then pump out the Oil into a safe container.

 What Happens If You Don’t Change Oil in a Lawn Mower?